0

 Poor posture settings

 In short, the level of care we take with our posture today can have a lasting impact on our spine’s health and wellbeing–as well as our own!
+Poor posture over time can lead to chronic low back pain.

 Bad posture while standing